This site is protected by reCAPTCHA and the Google

 Terms of Service apply.

 The company employs 16,100 people.
-Its executives include Keith Creel, president and chief executive officer; Nadeem Velani, executive vice president and chief financial officer; Robert Johnson, executive vice president of operations; Jeffrey Ellis, chief legal officer and corporate secretary; Laird Pitz, senior vice president and chief risk officer; Scott MacDonald, senior vice president of operations (system); Mark Redd, senior vice president of operations (western region); Tony Marquis, senior vice president of operations (eastern region); and John Brooks, senior vice president and chief marketing officer.
+Its executives include Keith Creel, president and chief executive officer; Nadeem Velani, executive vice president and chief financial officer; Mark Redd, executive vice president of operations; John Brooks, executive vice president and chief commercial officer; Jeffrey Ellis, chief legal officer and corporate secretary; Laird Pitz, senior vice president and chief risk officer; Scott MacDonald, senior vice president of engineering, mechanical and procurement; James Clements, senior vice president of strategic planning and technology transformation; Tracy Miller, senior vice president of operations (southern and eastern regions); and Greg Squires, senior vice president of operations (western region).
 Creel was the 2014 recipient of Progressive Railroading's Railroad Innovator of the Year Award.